Getting Started with API Gateway and Continuous Deployment (Kong & Jenkins)

 - Initialization Wizard: Follow the prompts to enter the unlock password, install recommended plugins, and create an administrator.

-- Server Firewall: If using CentOS, you can first disable or allow port 8080.
+- Server Firewall: If using CentOS, you can first disable or open port 8080.

 sudo systemctl stop firewalld